mbugert/laserscad/README.md

 ![Table top floating in the air](docs/tutorial_table_01.png)

-Our table will have two identically shaped legs, so let's create a module for both:
+Next, we create a reusable module with more complex geometry for the table legs.
+We will instantiate two instances of this model in a moment:

 ```
 module leg(id) {